 Renting (Article V, Sec.
 29.)

-No home can be rented to a third party for a period less than 30 days or more than 12 times per year.
+No home can be rented to a third party for a period less than 60 days.
 Owners must notify RPM of the beginning and ending of such periods.

 Residential use only (Article V, Sec.
 1.)